Skip to main content

 });

-// Called for each broadcast event discovered
+// Called every time a broadcast event is discovered

 $ranger->onBroadcastEvent(function (Components\BroadcastEvent $event) {